nthnca/timeTracer/README.md

 ## file layout
 - pkg/      -- The final code to run the extension
 - src/      -- The tests and vanilla .js code, seperated from the chrome API code]
+- test.sh   -- This will run all the test files / scripts
 - build.sh  -- This will parse all my src files into the production script files
 - watch.sh  --  TODO: this is similar to nodemon, it will watch the src files and rebuild production on change